Enhancing Network Failure Mitigation with Performance-Aware Ranking: Details of Offline Measurements

-\section{Details of offline measurements}
+\section{Details of Offline Measurements}

-\sysname relies on three empirically driven distributions that we measure offline: the upper bound on the throughput of long flows in a lossy network, the number of RTTs needed for short flows to complete and their queueing delay.
-In this section, we describe how we gathered these distributions in \sysname.
-We also show a sample distribution in \figref{fig:example-distribution:rtt}.
+We measure three empirically driven distributions offline and use them to estimate CLPs in \sysname: (1) the upper bound on the throughput of long flows in a lossy network, (2) the necessary number of RTTs to deliver short flows, and (3) the queueing delay.
+In this section, we describe how we gathered these distributions.
+We also show a sample in \figref{fig:example-distribution:rtt}.

-\parab{Throughput of long flows in a lossy network.} We use the topology in \figref{fig:offline:topo1} where h1 sends a long flow, $f$, to h2.
-We measure the throughput of $f$ using iperf3 under different network conditions (\eg by inducing packet drops in s1~--~s2 or changing the RTT by adding delay on s1~--~s2).
-We use link capacities high enough so flow $f$ is always bottlenecked by the drop rate: we use the throughput of a flow in a loss-less network as our baseline --- if the flow's throughput in a lossy network is less than this baseline we assume it is bottlenecked by the loss.
+\parab{Throughput of long flows in a lossy network.} We use Topology 1 in \figref{fig:offline:topologies} where h1 sends a long flow $f$ to h2.
+We use iperf3 to measure throughput under different network conditions (\eg by inducing packet drops in s1~--~s2 or changing the RTT by adjusting the delay on s1~--~s2).
+We ensure that link capacities are sufficiently high so that the drop rate always dictates the rate.
 We also repeat each experiment multiple times to create a statistically significant distribution~\cite{DKWInequality}.

-\parab{Number of RTTs for short flows.} Here we generate short flows between h1 and h2 in the same topology (\figref{fig:offline:topo1}).
-We measure the FCT of the flow under different flow (\eg flow size, slow start threshold, initial congestion window) and network (\eg packet drop rate, RTT) conditions.
-This gives us an FCT distribution.
-We divide this distribution by the two-way propagation delay of our setup (we only have one flow in this set up and so we can ignore queueing delay) to find the distribution of the number of RTTs we need to complete a flow.
-We also repeat each scenario multiple times to ensure the empirical distributions are statistically significant.
+\parab{Number of RTTs for short flows.} We send a short flow from h1 to h2 in Topology 1 (\figref{fig:offline:topologies}) under different settings (\eg flow size, slow start threshold, initial congestion window) and network conditions (\eg packet drop rate, RTT).
+We repeat each experiment multiple times, measure the FCT of the flow in each experiment, and construct an FCT distribution.
+We ignore the queueing delay since we only have one flow in this experiment and divide the FCT distribution by the two-way propagation delay to derive the necessary number of RTTs.

-\parab{Queueing delay for short flows.} It is harder to measure the queueing delay because it depends on competing traffic (\eg the number of flows on the same bottleneck link).

-We use the topology in~\figref{fig:offline:topo2} to estimate a queueing delay distribution under various network conditions.
-We route $M$ long flows from h4 to h3, and $N$ additional flows from h4 to h5.
-Once these flows reach steady state, we route a small flow (that finishes within an RTT) between h1 and h3.
+\parab{Queueing delay for short flows.} Queueing delay is harder to measure as it depends on network load and the number of competing flows.
+We use Topology 2 in~\figref{fig:offline:topologies} to estimate the queueing delay distribution under various network conditions.
+We route M long flows from h4 to h3 and N additional long flows from h4 to h5.
+After these long flows reach the steady state, we route a flow small enough to finish within an RTT from h1 to h2 and measure its FCT.